ariejan/firefly/README.md

 ## Running tests

-Firefly 2 is fully tested.
-To run the test suite, simply run `rake test` in the root of the project or check [Travis](https://travis-ci.org/ariejan/firefly) for the current build status.
+Firefly 2 is fully tested using Minitest.
+Running tests should be easy and straightforward:

+    HANAMI_ENV=test hanami db prepare
+    rake test

 ## Current status